 By Charles Wesley

-This popular Christmas song was written by Charles Wesley in the 1730s.
-Based on the passage of Luke 2:14, “glory to God in the highest” is the key line in this work, praising the Lord for the joy found in the good news of our Savior’s birth.
+Charles Wesley wrote this popular Christmas hymn in the 1730s.
+The lyrics are based on the passage of Luke 2:14, “glory to God in the highest” is the key line in this work.
+Praise the Lord for the joy found in the good news of our Savior’s birth.

 12. O Come, O Come Emmanuel

-“O Come, O Come Emmanuel” is one of the oldest Christmas songs still sung today—traced back to the 12th century.
+“O Come, O Come Emmanuel” is one of the oldest Christmas songs still sung today and goes back to the 12th century.

 “This is a Christmas song that for me is a bridge to all the rest of the story that the Gospels give us, where we go from the wooden manger to the wooden cross and then the empty tomb and then Christ’s ascension and the anticipation of His return.” – Trevin Wax